 A Morton’s neuroma can feel like a hard, painful pebble between the long bones of your feet – often between the third and fourth toes.
 It develops when the ‘lining’ of a nerve that runs between your toes is inflamed, pressing on the surrounding structures and causing pain.

 An easy test to see if your foot pain could be a neuroma is to squeeze your foot from the sides.
 If this makes the pain worse, you may have developed a neuroma.
 Don’t worry – a neuroma should have no serious longstanding consequences once the inflammation and irritation settle.
 For these symptoms to settle, we use a number of specific offloading treatments that can bring tremendous relief to patients.

-Patients will often experience a clicking feeling in the forefoot followed by a sharp shooting pain or a sensation of numbness or pins and needles extending into ends of the toes.
+You may experience a clicking feeling in the forefoot followed by a sharp shooting pain or a sensation of numbness or pins and needles that extends into ends of the toes.

-Approximately 75% of people receive symptom resolution for Mortons Neuroma with conservative care.
+Approximately 75% of people receive symptom resolution for Morton’s Neuroma with conservative care.